 Laurenz Dodge

 Laurenz is a second-year Master of Environmental Management candidate at Yale School of the Environment specializing in Business and the Environment.
 Her work at YSE is shaped by her background in environmental science, policy, and land stewardship, complemented by field experience across diverse agricultural landscapes.
 Laurenz earned her B.S. in Environmental Science and Policy with a minor in Documentary Filmmaking from Chapman University.
-During her time at Chapman, she explored filmmaking as a medium for environmental change, informing her role at EFFY where she endeavors to bridge gaps across science, storytelling, and advocacy, fostering connections between diverse perspectives to address complex environmental challenges.
+During her time at Chapman, she explored filmmaking as a medium for environmental change, informing her role at EFFY where she endeavors to bridge gaps across science, storytelling, and advocacy, fostering connections across differing viewpoints to address complex environmental challenges.

 Miki Nakano